An advocate is a person who supports and helps you to explain and say what you want if you find it difficult to do by yourself.

 Capacity can also be affected by other illness, trauma or other factors.
 A person’s capacity may vary over time or may depend on the type of decision that needs to be made.

 The Mental Capacity Act (MCA) requires ‘decision-specific’ assessments of capacity.
-A person is assessed as lacking the ability to make a decision, and needing an IMCA, if they have an impairment to the mind or brain and because of they cannot do one or more of the following:
+A person is assessed as lacking the ability to make a decision, and needing an IMCA, if they have an impairment to the mind or brain and because of this they cannot do one or more of the following:

 The assessment must be specific to the decision which needs to be made and not a generic test of capacity.